 How To Clean A Pillow (Memory Foam, Feather Pillows & More)

 When it comes to bedding, most homeowners are usually meticulous about cleaning their sheets and comforters.
-Sadly enough, the same can't be said for pillows.
+Unfortunately, the narrative changes with pillows.
 Over time, pillows can accumulate dead skin cells, bugs, drool, and dust mites that, if left uncleaned, can taint your pillow yellow and make it less comfortable to use or give it funny drool stenches.
 That's why it's crucial to ensure your pillows receive as much attention as everything else on your bed.

 But how does one clean a pillow?
 It seems like a daunting tasks considering the fillings in these pillows.
 Many avoid washing pillows because they don't want it to lose its loftiness and the fillers to chunk up.
 But, there are several ways to safely clean a pillow without destroying it.
 First, ensure that you read the manufacturer's instructions on how to clean the pillow since each pillow is constructed differently.
 In case there are no cleaning instructions, feel free to follow our guide below.

 Here's everything you need to know about keeping your bed pillows fresh, clean, and serving you for longer.

 Is it Okay to Wash Pillows in Your Washing Machine?

 While many pillows can survive in a washing machine, they need slightly different care.
 So, before throwing your dirty pillow into the washer, make sure you know what type of fill it has and check the fabric for any rips or tears.
 You wouldn't want the fill to clog up your washer.

 You should also ensure that the spin cycle speed is at a higher setting to get rid of as much excess water as possible if the type of pillow you have can handle that.
 Don't forget to check the tags or your company's website to confirm that they allow machine washing.
 If they don't, then try washing it in the sink instead.